codebytelabs/smartbcp/TECHNICAL_DOCUMENT.md

 - `MaxChunkSizeMB`: Maximum size for each chunk (default: 200MB)
 - `ChunkingThresholdMB`: Minimum table size to activate chunking (default: 500MB)

+The chunking algorithm now uses both size-based and row-based constraints to determine the optimal number of chunks:

+1. **Size-based chunking**: Divides the table based on the `MaxChunkSizeMB` parameter
+2. **Row-based chunking**: Ensures no chunk exceeds 100,000 rows (configurable)
+3. **Optimal chunking**: Uses the larger of the two calculations to ensure both constraints are met

 ### Chunking Workflow

 1. Analyze table size